Games-only app stores: what Skich and Onside mean for publishers

 What markets do Skich and Onside cover?

 Skich launched its games-focused iOS marketplace in the EU.
-Onside operates in the EU and, as of February 2026, Japan, where alternative iOS marketplaces are enabled by the Mobile Software Competition Act rather than the DMA.
+Onside operates in the EU excluding the UK and, since 17 February 2026, Japan, where alternative iOS marketplaces are enabled by the Mobile Software Competition Act rather than the DMA.
 Both are iOS-only and confined to jurisdictions where regulation forces Apple to permit third-party stores.

 Do I still have to pay Apple’s Core Technology Fee on these stores?